 In short, cedar is the most evil tree ever allowed to spread anywhere.
 Moreover, there seems to be a controversy about whether cedar trees suck more water from the ground than other trees.
 Water sucker or not, I think it’s time to start a cedar removal movement.

-But Austinites will not advocate the destruction of a single tree, even if it were the last source of hardwood planking for West Austin McMansions.
-In Austin, we protect all of our trees without discriminating on the basis of color, country of origin, ethnicity, or costs to society.
+But Austinites will not advocate the destruction of a single tree, and not because they may be needed as hardwood planking for West Austin McMansions.
+In Austin, we protect all of our trees, even cedar, because we frown on discrimination on the basis of color, country of origin, ethnicity, or costs to society.

-But cedar deserves that an exception to Austin’s tree loving.
+But cedar trees don’t deserve tolerance from Austin’s tree loving citizenry.
 Its pollen makes life miserable for at least half of the city’s populace.
 Imagine the loss in workplace productivity and the other trees that must be killed to produce more Kleenex and replace the printed page I just sneezed all over.
 And public safety is surely in danger with so many people driving under the influence of cedar or all the meds we must take to survive it.

-Do you think that if more people around the world heard about our cedar tree problem they’d stay away, find other places to live?
-If so, I could start tolerating the tree (albeit from a distance).
-And just maybe, this could be the ultimate solution to our god-awful traffic!!
-Let’s spread the word!
+Do you think that if more people around the world heard about our cedar trees they’d stay away?
+If so, I think I could start tolerating the tree (albeit from a distance).
+And just maybe, this could be the ultimate solution to our god-awful traffic!
+In between sneezes, let’s spread the word!